 However, some western researchers have tried to reconstruct the early history of this area with the help of historical works of the surrounding areas, as well as the local traditions.
 Some very interesting facts have been uncovered as a result of this research.

 The picture of this man which can be constructed with all these discoveries is like this.
 He was originally a ruler of Badakhshan, ousted by the Uzbeks of Balkh.
 He came to Chitral with a considerable number of followers, and conquered it.
 As he was Ismaili, the creed got foothold in the country, and continued to flourish.
-However he himself was forced to convert to Sunnism, when threatened by the Uzbeks, who were by now masters of Badakhshan.
+However he himself was forced to convert to Sunnism, when threatened by the Uzbeks, who were by now masters of his homeland Badakhshan.
 Later in 1641, Chitral was invaded by the the Chaghtai Kingdom of Kashghar, and Babur became a tributary to Kashghar.
 What happened next, is not known.
-Babur disappears from the history after this, however his son Shah Raees is said to rule Yasin, sometime later.Some of the sources are given here for ready reference.
+Babur disappears from the scene after this, however his son Shah Raees is said to rule Yasin, sometime around 1650.
+This Shah Raees is most probably the one who founded the Gilgit line of Raees Rulers and possibly that of Chitral as well.Some of the sources are given here for ready reference.